Search

 • 68 to 79 inches for 4 people-This size range allows 4 people to relax comfortably with a maximum capacity of 7-8 people.

-Is a Spa Worth it?
+Is a Spa Bathtub Worth it?

 In general, a spa bathtub can provide your household with a whole host of health benefits.
 Just 10-20 minutes of soaking with the jets can promote healthy blood flow, ease stress and help alleviate serious injuries.
 On the other hand, spa bathtubs are larger than other bathtubs, have a limited use and are quite expensive to maintain.
 If anyone in your household has health issues that can be resolved with hydrotherapy, and you can handle the maintenance costs, then a spa bathtub is certainly worth it.